6 minutes read time.

 Losing family income is stressful and can directly impact everyone’s mental health.
 Address any financial worries early on and create a plan for how you’ll tackle it together.
 Of course, there’s no knowing when they might get a new job opportunity but perhaps you can brainstorm other ways to alleviate financial stress.
 For example:

-It may help to get in touch with a financial adviser or someone who can help you create a family budget or suggest a general plan of attack.
+It may help to get in touch with a financial advisor or someone who can help you create a family budget or suggest a general plan of attack.

 Check in with your partner regularly.
 Even if they seem to be coping okay, asking deeper questions may reveal that they’re not actually doing too great.
 Remember, a lot of people tie their worth to their work.
 Your partner could be experiencing low self esteem or feelings of helplessness.
 Try to understand what they’re feeling so you can communicate better and get on the same page.